Ken Querns Langley

-The festival will take place 7 - 19 August 2017 in Europe's largest and grandest city in mid-August 2017.
-Teachers and coaches from London, Italy and the United States will come to London to give lessons and master classes for 15 fortunate students on the campus of Trinity Laban Conservatoire in beautiful Greenwich.
+The festival will take place 11 July to 6 August 2020 in Europe's largest and grandest city.
+Teachers and coaches from London, Italy and the United States will come to London to give lessons and master classes for 20 fortunate students in beautiful central London.

 Please visit www.LondonBelCantoFestival.co.uk for details of how to take part.

 Professor of Voice: Bruce Ford